Locko2901/YouTubeMusicTools/README.md

 ## Downloading and Compiling

 You can download the zip containing the executable from [Releases](https://github.com/Locko2901/YouTubeMusicTools/releases).
-However, CI is currently broken, so it is pretty much a trust-me-bro.
-If you don't want to risk it, I suggest compiling yourself:
+However, the CI is currently broken, so it is pretty much a trust-me-bro.
+If you don't want to risk it, I suggest compiling yourself (alternatively just run it locally from the main.py file):

 1. Ensure you have the necessary build tools installed.
 2. Clone the repository: